Charles R. Snyder

 Charles Richard "Rick" Snyder (1944–2006) was an American psychologist who specialized in positive psychology.
 He was a Wright Distinguished Professor of Clinical Psychology at the University of Kansas and editor of the Journal of Social and Clinical Psychology.

 Snyder was internationally known for his work at the interface of clinical, social, personality and health psychology.
 His theories pertained to how people react to personal feedback, the human need for uniqueness, the ubiquitous drive to excuse transgressions and, most recently, the hope motive.

 Education

-Snyder obtained his Ph.D from Southern Methodist University, then had doctoral training in clinical psychology at Vanderbilt University, and then postdoctoral training at the Langley Porter Institute.
+Snyder obtained his PhD from Southern Methodist University, then had doctoral training in clinical psychology at Vanderbilt University, and then postdoctoral training at the Langley Porter Institute.

 Career

 His entire professional career was at the University of Kansas.
 He was a pioneer in the field of positive psychology, and wrote the first textbook in that field, Positive Psychology.

 He was best known for his work on hope and forgiveness, and also developed theories explaining how people react to personal feedback, to the human need for uniqueness, and to the drive to excuse and forgive transgressions.
 His theory of hope emphasizes goal-directed thinking, where a person uses both pathways thinking (the perceived capacity to find routes to their desired goals) and agency thinking (the necessary motivation to use those routes).
 His analysis of the motivational forces – excuse-making and forgiveness – allowed individuals to disconnect themselves from past negative experiences and connect themselves to hope, the possibilities of the future.
 In 2000, he demonstrated his hope theory on Good Morning America by conducting a live experiment with the show's correspondents.